Combinatorial operads from monoids: Syntax trees and operads

 \subsection{Operads}

-Let us now set, in our setting, some definitions and notations about operads.
-We shall use in the next sections the previous notions about syntax trees to handle elements of free operads and establish presentations by generators and relations of operads.
+Let us now set, in our context, some definitions and notations about operads.
+We shall use in the next sections the previous notions about syntax trees to handle elements of free nonsymmetric operads and establish presentations by generators and relations of nonsymmetric operads.